Spudfellah/SpudicusSenpai/README.md

 <p style = "margin-left: 30px">
 I may be available to build your web3 and/or game solution because I funds to build the Return Portal to the Arken Realms.<br>
 Nothing illegal, no schemes, no rugpulls.
-Starting at $10K and delivery within a month.<br>
+Delivery within a month.<br>
 20+ years of development experience ranging from small web3 projects to complex enterprise solutions.<br>
 Reach out and let me know what you need.<br><br>
 </p>